 Rather than paint the useful console table there (its oak finish just doesn't work in this setting), I've draped it with a heavy linen daybed cover - the excess fabric is hidden behind.

-fresh & green this weekend, TERESA
+Enjoy something fresh & green this weekend, TERESA

 No comments: